-Dental Veneers is a popular treatment choice for patients who are seeking a cosmetic fix to their smile.
+Dental Veneers is a popular treatment choice for patients who are seeking a cosmetic fix to their smile that appears incomplete with a broken, chipped or crooked teeth.
 As part of cosmetic dental treatment, there will be an instance where temporary veneers will be fitted, particularly as a stopgap before the permanent veneers are applied as a long-term solution.

 Here, we take you through a thorough understanding of temporary veneers, including what the dentist does, and what you can expect before it’s time to get your permanent veneers fitted.

 As part of your Google search, you stumble across the term temporary veneers.
 Temporary veneers are a vital part of the fitting process.
 Before you move forward with a permanent solution, you’d want to know exactly what to expect before agreeing with the changes to your smile.

 Temporary veneers perform exactly like this.
 They’re different from porcelain veneers in terms of material because temporary veneers are made of acrylic.
 They allow you as the patient to see what the permanent outcome will look like before it gets fitted.
 Once the permanent veneers are fitted, they’re fitted for a long time.
 Therefore, temporary veneers give you a sense of comfort, so you know what to expect once the permanent results are applied.

 The dentist will take a blueprint or impression of your teeth as a template of your smile, such as understanding the shape, alignment, and size of it.
 This is necessary to support the final impression of the permanent veneers.
 Both you and the dentist can also determine what it looks like before moving forward with permanent veneers.